How Universities Get Away with Teaching So Little

 This anecdote is one of countless others we have all witnessed with an obvious mismatch between education and employment.
 When I began working as a reporter, for example, experienced campaigners recommended that aspirants avoid communications or journalism degrees.

 You will learn your trade on the job, they explained, ideally as soon as possible via internships.
 For those dead set on university, the recommendation was for technical majors, such as finance or statistics.
-These would allow you to distinguish yourself and target a niche.
+These would allow one to distinguish himself and target a niche.

 Notwithstanding disparities across academic fields, the mantra that university students garner job skills and “learn how to learn” does not jibe with personal experience.
 Students by and large celebrate if a professor cannot deliver a class.
 Yet we are supposed to believe their chief motive for going to college is education.